Kesha: Personal life

-Kesha is a vegetarian and a member of the LGBT community.
-She has previously identified as bisexual; however, in 2022, she clarified that she preferred not to label her sexuality, stating, "I'm not gay.
+Kesha is a member of the LGBT community.
+She has previously identified as bisexual.
+However, in 2022, she clarified that she preferred not to label her sexuality, stating, "I'm not gay.
 I'm not straight.
 I don't know what I am.
 I love people ...
 I refuse to be anything, really, except for open to it all."
 She made similar statements in both 2010 and 2013.

 In her 2019 Attitude article, she goes deeper in discussing her sexuality, saying: "I have always been attracted to the soul behind a person's eyes.
 It has never occurred to me to care about a specific gender, or how someone is identifying, to make me wonder about whether or not I'm attracted to them."
-She also has performed legal commitment ceremonies for both same-sex and opposite-sex couples.
-In June 2022, Kesha revealed on Instagram that she is a "dom".
+She has performed legal commitment ceremonies for both same-sex and opposite-sex couples.
 She has been involved with LGBT activism as well as animal rights.
 Kesha stated that she was born with a quarter inch vestigial tail, "I had a tail when I was born...they chopped it off and stole my tail...I'm really sad about that story."

-Kesha is a very visual performer and enjoys giving impromptu tattoos.
-Kesha gave Australian TV presenter Scott Tweedie a non-permanent tattoo (a drawing with a marker) of a penis, and in 2011, she gave rocker Andrew W.K. a tattoo of a line with ink from a pen and a safety pin which eventually got infected.
-She has also given safety pin tattoos to fans and a "hot dude" in a hotel lobby.
+Advocacy

+Kesha supports Time's Up, an advocacy group against sexual harassment.
+At the 2018 Grammys, she performed "Praying" with other notable women in music in support of the movement.

+While performing in November 2023, Kesha altered the lyrics to her song "Tik Tok" from "Wake up in the morning feeling like P. Diddy" to "Wake up in the morning feeling just like me" to remove a reference to Sean "P. Diddy" Combs, a response to a lawsuit from Cassie Ventura that accused Combs of perpetuating several forms of abuse against her, including rape, over a decade-long period.
+During a guest appearance at singer Reneé Rapp's Coachella set in April 2024, she further altered the lyric to "wake up in the morning, like, 'Fuck P. Diddy'".
+This occurred after additional lawsuits had been filed against Combs.
+Kesha has stated that she plans to permanently perform the song with this lyrical change going forward.